-The Amazon Fire HD 10 has established itself as one of the very cheapest and best value 10-inch tablets that you can buy.
-It includes access to most major apps and services, a very powerful voice assistant and almost all of the content you could need.
-At less than half the cost of Apple's cheapest iPad, but with just as big a screen, this 1080p tab has held its own as one of the few genuine tech bargains around.
+The Amazon Fire HD 10 has established itself as one of the very cheapest and best-value 10-inch tablets that you can buy.
+It includes access to almost every app and service, a very powerful voice assistant and practically all of the content you could need.
+At less than half the price of Apple's cheapest iPad, but with a screen that's just as large, this 1080p tab has held its own as one of the few genuine tech bargains around.

-The "all-new" Amazon Fire HD 10 (presumably they’re all all-new until they’re not) is slightly smaller and lighter than its predecessor but the screen is still 10.1 inches.
-In fact, it's very much a case of evolution and not revolution for 2021 but, with very little competition around at this level, that's all that was needed.
+The 2021 Amazon Fire HD 10 we have before us is slightly smaller and lighter than its predecessor but the screen is still 10.1 inches.
+Overall, it's very much a case of evolution and not revolution but, with very little competition around at this level, that's all that was needed.

 There are also productivity and accessory bundles to consider, which include things such as Bluetooth keyboards and screen protectors, but these can quite quickly turn a well-priced budget tablet into something that’s less of a bargain.

 The most obvious differences between this 2021 Fire Tab 10 and the 2019 model are the size and weight.
 It’s shed about 40g from the previous half-kilo weight.
 That might not sound like much but it makes one-handed use notably less of a strain on the wrist.